Inspection & Verification:

 Frequently Asked Questions

 Every received piece is uniquely tagged to its MTR.
-We apply 100% PMI on stainless and critical alloys to verify heat chemistry; that traceability follows the job and is documented in your Dossier.
+We can apply PMI on stainless and critical alloys to verify heat chemistry; that traceability follows the job and can be documented in a Quality report.